Idaho Man Killed in Crash on Nevada Interstate - NewsBreak

 Idaho Man Killed in Crash on Nevada Interstate

 WINNEMUCCA, Nevada (KLIX)-Nevada authorities revealed an Idaho man was killed in a single-vehicle crash in late June near Winnemucca.
-Nevada Highway Patrol...983thesnake.com
+Nevada Highway Patrol...kezj.com

 WINNEMUCCA, Nevada (KLIX)-Nevada authorities revealed an Idaho man was killed in a single-vehicle crash in late June near Winnemucca.
-Nevada Highway Patrol...983thesnake.com
+Nevada Highway Patrol...kezj.com